JonathanSchmidt1/atomate2_cosmo_tutorial/README.md

 ### Environment variables

 Config files for the database are already set up at `/work/cosmo/jonschmi/atomate2/config/`.
-Export the following environment variables so atomate2 and FireWorks know where to find them (add these to your `~/.bashrc` or `~/.bash_profile` for persistence):
+Export the following environment variables so atomate2 and FireWorks know where to find them:

 ```bash
 export FW_CONFIG_FILE=/work/cosmo/jonschmi/atomate2/config/FW_config.yaml